 Smith came up with the Boston Red Sox as a 21 year-old center fielder in 1966, playing just 6 games.
-He came on strong in 1967 and was runner up to Rod Carew in the Rookie of the Year contest.
+He came on strong in 1967 and was runner-up to Rod Carew in the Rookie of the Year contest.
 Early in his career he batted high in the order before his power and productivity moved him into the heart.
 He became known for decent power, high batting averages, and good on-base percentages.
 His range factors in the outfield were excellent, and while his stolen base percentage as a young player was poor it improved to the point where he stole 15 bases in 19 attempts in 1972.

 His 1977 season was the most productive, with a .307 batting average, 104 walks, 32 home runs, and NL-topping OBP and OPS+ numbers.
 He suffered two serious injuries in 1980, needing sixty stitches in his wrist after hitting a cooler during an argument with Derrel Thomas, then suffering season-ending damage to his throwing shoulder while playing right field.
 Frank Jobe repaired the arm enough that Smith was able to play regularly at first base two years later and eventually return to the outfield.
-He was limited to 35 at bats in 1981 and made only two appearances on defense, both at first base, but went one for two in the World Series with a hit in the decisive Game 5 against the New York Yankees.
+He was limited to 35 at bats in 1981 and made only two appearances on defense, both at first base, but went 1 for 2 in the World Series with a hit in the decisive Game 5 against the New York Yankees.

 Reggie Smith was contacted by the Yomiuri Giants in 1982 but instead went to the San Francisco Giants when Yomiuri refused to disclose finances in detail.
-The next season Yomiuri offered Smith three cars and a million-dollar contract, more than doubling what San Francisco had been paying.
+The next season, Yomiuri offered Smith three cars and a million-dollar contract, more than doubling what San Francisco had been paying.
 They also allowed Smith to become the first player in Yomiuri history to have facial hair or a long hair-style (Reggie had an Afro at the time).

 It was obvious from the get-go that Reggie's personality was too different from the Japanese norm.
 He got into arguments with coaches like Isao Shibata and criticized pitchers who would not offer him a pitch in the strike zone.
 In April of 1983, he injured his knee while sliding and was relegated to the bench for almost two months, earning him the media moniker "Million-Dollar Bench-warmer".
 While unable to play the field, Smith was used as a pinch-hitter.
 One game he was in the on-deck circle when the batter doubled.
 He told manager Motoshi Fujita to let someone else bat instead, as he would be pitched around.
 Fujita agreed but the media made it into a scandal and called for Smith's release.
 The argument was made that Smith was encouraging Americans to look down on Japan and was not taking Japanese culture, baseball or business seriously.
 Additionally, Smith was the target of many racial insults, especially from Hanshin Tigers fans.